What is bipolar disorder?

 Depression

-A major depressive episode in bipolar disorder lasts a minimum of two weeks.
-Individuals with bipolar disorder are at a higher risk of suicide than other people who experience depression.
-It includes at least 5 of the below symptoms:
+A major depressive episode in bipolar disorder lasts at least two weeks.
+People with bipolar disorder are at a higher risk of suicide compared to those who experience depression alone.

 - Intense sadness or despair